 12. Enable Force Dark Mode

-This Google Chrome flag allows you to enable a forced dark mode for all web content.
-The feature helps in reducing eye strain and making text easier to read in low-light environments.
-This is useful if you want to ensure that all websites are displayed with a dark theme, regardless of their original colors.
-To enable this flag, simply open Google Chrome and enter “chrome://flags” into the address bar.
-Then, search for “Enable Force Dark” and enable the flag.
+This Google Chrome flag enables a forced dark mode for all web content.
+To enable this flag, open Google Chrome and enter “chrome://flags” into the address bar.
+Then, search for “Enable Force Dark” and turn on the flag.

 URL: chrome://flags/#enable-force-dark